jomavicuna/publipucp-web/README.md

 # PubliPUCP Website

-Astro-based website for PubliPUCP project with Discord deployment notifications.
+Astro-based website for PubliPUCP project.

+✅ Discord notifications enabled for deployments.

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!